 We often get together as the people of Christ Church at social events like dinners, talent shows, camping, and coffee hours.
 These moments may be beautiful planned events or simple gatherings, but just like in Jesus’s ministry, they are essential to life in Christ.

 Baptism is the first sacrament of the church.
 It is how we formally enter into life of Christ and membership in the church.
-Preparation for baptism is done with the clergy in both personal consultation and catechism, offered annually in the season of Lent.
-Please contact us to set up an appointment.
+Preparation for baptism is done with the clergy in both personal consultation and catechism, and offered annually in the season of Lent.
+Please contact Shana Halpin to set up an appointment at email@example.com or 602-840-8210.

 Membership at Christ Church of the Ascension

 As part of the Episcopal church, membership requires being a baptized Episcopalian or member of another tradition in common communion such as Evangelical Lutheran, Methodist, or Moravian.
-In such cases, a simple form available HERE [insert link to form] or through the office is all that is required to move membership.
-For any other baptized member of the church, confirmation or reception is required.
+In such cases, a simple form available HERE or through the office is all that is required to move membership.
+Confirmation or reception is required for any other baptized member of the church.

 Confirmation and Reception